Department Purchasing Information

 Non-personal Services Contracts primarily consist of a Contract Award Form as the cover page, scope of work and/or a quote, and the Non-personal Services Contract General Provisions.

-For non-personal services less than $10,000 and when the need for contractor insurance has been waived by campus Risk Management, a Short Form Contract for Miscellaneous Services may be used.
+For non-personal services less than $10,000 and when the need for contractor insurance has been waived by campus Risk Management, a Short Form Contract may be used.
 Note that in addition to the completed form, a scope of work which includes a detailed description of services, deliverables, and milestones must be provided.

 Contact a Procurement Officer if you have any questions about non-personal services contracts.